mycotrip/log-analyzer/README.md

 - Supports both CLI and script-based usage
 - Option to force re-indexing of log files (even if embeddings already exist)
 - Separation of analysis model and embedding model for fine-tuned performance
+- Support for environment variables to configure model and service settings
+- Built-in validation for required environment variables
+- Clear documentation for all command-line arguments and options
+- Automatic text chunking and splitting using LangChain text splitters
+- Vector database integration using Chroma for efficient retrieval
+- Dynamic retrieval system that adapts to log content and structure
+- Support for multiple log file formats through flexible parsing

 ## Requirements